Damien – Omen II: Plot

 Meanwhile, Bugenhagen's box has been found during an excavation of the ruins and delivered to the Thorn Museum.
-Dr. Warren opens it and finds the Seven Daggers of Megiddo, the only weapons able to kill Damien, along with a letter by Bugenhagen explaining that Damien is the Antichrist.
+Dr. Warren, the museum's curator and Richard's friend, opens it and finds the sacred daggers, along with a letter by Bugenhagen explaining that Damien is the Antichrist.
 Warren rushes to inform Richard.
-Mark overhears their conversation and confronts Damien.
-Reluctantly, and then proudly, admitting to being the Devil's son, Damien pleads with Mark to join him on his rise to power, but Mark's steadfast refusal "forces" Damien to kill Mark by causing an aneurysm in his cousin's brain.
+Mark overhears their conversation and confronts Damien, who admits to being the Devil's son.
+Damien pleads with Mark to join him on his rise to power, but Mark's steadfast refusal "forces" Damien to kill Mark by causing an aneurysm in his cousin's brain.